 News We Recently Launched AD Migrator and AD Reporter.

-How to Export Inactive Users from Active Directory to Secure AD
+How to Find Inactive Users from Active Directory and Export the List

 author